DIY Projector Screens - Part I - Paint Your Own Projection Screen

 Where it might cost you $3000 or more for a measly 50-inch plasma flat panel, or a comparable amount for a 60 or 70 inch RPTV, you could spend much less and get a nice looking HDTV-capable front projector with a diagonal screen size of 100 inches or more.
 This is the great draw of front projection - getting a screen size that approaches that of a professional theater and takes full advantage of today's high quality sources, all without breaking the bank.

-But many people who choose front projection televisions don't get the full potential out of their investment, because they skimp on an item that contributes a great deal to the overall quality - the screen itself.
+But many people who choose front projection televisions don't get the full potential out of their investment, because they skimp on an item that contributes a great deal to the overall quality: the screen itself.
 Let me tell you right now: projecting on a white or light-colored wall, painted with standard latex paint is not going to give you the full performance of your front projector.
 No sir, not even close.

 You see, standard latex paint is not designed to reflect light in a neutral and even fashion.
 Some paints, particularly off-white colors with a matte finish, absorb so much light that they can cut down the brightness of your image, instead of enhancing it.
 Meanwhile semi-gloss and gloss finish latex paints can be so revealing and overly reflective that any minor defect in the wall will be accentuated by the paint, and this can prove very distracting when trying to enjoy a film.

-And though it may seem counterintuitive, a pure white wall is actually not the best color choice when working with today's digital projectors.
+And though it may seem counterintuitive, a pure white wall is not always the best color choice when working with today's digital projectors.
 Most LCD, DLP and LCOS projectors benefit from a screen with a light grey color, as this can enhance the perceived contrast ratio, making blacks look their deepest black and improving color saturation (more on screen color choice later).
 Don't worry about whites looking grey.
 Color perception is all about the perceived differences between visible colors -- white still looks perfectly white on an illuminated light grey screen.

 Black is Back